Work About

 Scope UX Research, Wireframing, Prototyping, UI Design, Design System

-SalesX is reinventing the CRM experience by eliminating manual data entry through intelligent automation - allowing sales teams to focus purely on selling.
+SalesX is reinventing the CRM experience through NLP-powered voice interaction - allowing sales teams to capture, log, and manage data entirely by voice, and focus purely on selling.
 Traditional CRMs have evolved into systems that demand excessive manual data entry, often shifting the focus of relationship managers from client engagement to administrative tasks.

 The goal: create a self-driving CRM that captures, organises, and analyses sales activities automatically, making manual data entry obsolete.